sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ### Run the Docker Container

-Nagivate back to the "Containers" tab in Docker Desktop, and you should see one running container that you just launched.
+Navigate back to the "Containers" tab in Docker Desktop, and you should see one running container that you just launched.
 It will have the name you specified; in this example, the specified name was `ccdl-training`.

 ![Run icon](screenshots/container-running.png)